 You’ve heard that before and I’m never tired of pointing that out.
 Multitasking is poisonous and at a certain point, venomous.
-You always have enough time to complete several things but choosing to execute them all simultaneously is like dribbling 5 basketballs at the same time.
-Even the best of all time couldn’t do it.
+You always have enough time to complete several things but choosing to execute them all simultaneously is like dribbling 5 basketballs successfully.
+Even a Hall-of-Famer couldn’t do that.

 For all the fellow multitaskers, please at least try for a week to single-task on everything.
 Just a week.
 You will see remarkable changes in speed and precision in your performance and most importantly, people around you would be genuinely grateful for your effort and self-care.

-Usually people get surprised when I point out sleeping but there’s clear logic behind it.
-According to many workaholics – sleeping is relatively same as wasting precious working time which makes the method counterproductive.
+Usually people get surprised when I point out sleeping but there is a clear logic behind it.
+According to many workaholics – sleeping is relatively same as wasting precious working hours which makes the method counterproductive.
 Can you feel the irony and paradox already?
 On the contrary, being well rested and welcoming levity into your day, helps you to jump start and stay focused on tasks you are tackling.
 Not only will you feel more invigorated but also diminish the ballast off your shoulders.